-Constructed in 1994 as part of Madrid’s ultimately unsuccessful bid to host the 1997 World Athletics Championships, the stadium sat by largely untouched for many years.
+Constructed in 1994 as part of Madrid’s ultimately unsuccessful bid to host the 1997 World Athletics Championships, the Wanda Metropolitano sat by largely untouched for many years.
 The stadium was closed in 2004, with the intention of being remodelled as part of another failed bid, this time for Madrid to host the 2016 Summer Olympics.

 In 2013, Atlético Madrid purchased the ground to replace the Vicente Calderón Stadium ahead of the 2017-2018 season, owing to a lack of expansion potential.
 Shortly after opening, the 68,000 capacity stadium was selected to host the 2019 UEFA Champions League final, in which Liverpool defeated Tottenham Hotspur 2-0.